-First you'll go online to obtain an ELL endorsement through our Professional Learning Office.
-This year-long program of eight courses (taken for graduate credit) meets in virtual, synchronous sessions twice a week in the evenings, with additional asynchronous work required throughout the week.
+First you'll go online to obtain an ELL endorsement through our Professional Continuing Education Office.
+This year-long program of eight courses meets in virtual, synchronous sessions twice a week in the evenings, with additional asynchronous work required throughout the week.
 You'll get to know your fellow teachers and be able to use what you learn in the classroom in real time.

 The additional 24 hours of graduate credits will also be offered online.
-You can complete this on your own schedule.
-It can be completed in one year if you take two classes per quarter.
-You also have the option of taking these courses over a longer period of time.
+These courses can be completed in one year if you take two classes per quarter, but you also have the option of taking these courses over a longer period of time.
 Graduate courses are offered in an asynchronous online format.